Distributed Optimization with Projection-free Dynamics: Introduction

-Motivated by the above, we aim to design a projection-free dynamics for solving distributed optimization with constraints.
-Fortunately, the well-known Frank-Wolfe (FW) method \cite{frank1956algorithm}, also known as the conditional gradient algorithm, provides us with efficient tools.
-Briefly speaking, the FW method uses a linearized function to approximate the objective function and derives a feasible descent direction by solving a linear objective optimization.
-Thanks to the efficient linear programming toolbox, the feasible descent direction can be efficiently computed when the constraints are polyhedrons, which can be used as universal approximation for general convex sets \cite{chen123distributed}.
-Then, this process avoids general projection operations in algorithm iterations or dynamics, which always leads to quadratic optimization subproblems.
-There have been massive developments and applications for the FW method afterwards, such as general convergence for sparse convex optimization in \cite{jaggi2013revisiting}, rate analysis over strongly convex sets in \cite{garber2015faster}, decentralized design for both convex and nonconvex problems in \cite{wai2017decentralized}, distributed online learning over networks in \cite{zhang2017projection}, and quantized FW for lower communication in \cite{zhang2020quantized}.
-Nevertheless, those excellent works themed on the FW method almost concentrated on discrete-time algorithms, but very few focused on continuous-time dynamics except for \cite{jacimovic1999continuous}.
+Fortunately, the well-known Frank-Wolfe (FW) method \cite{frank1956algorithm}, also known as the conditional gradient, provides us with a helpful idea.
+Briefly speaking, the FW method uses a linearized function to approximate the objective function and derives a feasible descent direction by solving optimization with a linear objective.
+Thanks to the linear programming toolbox, the feasible descent direction can be efficiently computed when the constraints are high-dimensional polyhedrons, which can usually be used as an approximation for general convex sets \cite{chen123distributed}.
+Then, this process avoids general projection operations and solving corresponding quadratic subproblems in algorithm iterations.
+In fact, the FW method is suitable for various sparse optimization with atomic constraints \cite{jaggi2013revisiting}, among which the linear constraint is the most comprehensible one.
+Though proposed early in 1956 \cite{frank1956algorithm}, the FW method has regained lots of attention in recent years due to its computational advantage for optimization with large-scale sparse constraints, which covers wide applications such as image process in machine learning and data analysis in bioinformation \cite{cui2014generalized,chapel2020partial,zhang2017bio,jiang2022distributed}.
+Also, there have been massive investigations on the FW method afterward, such as rate analysis over strongly convex sets in \cite{garber2015faster}, online learning over networks in \cite{zhang2017projection}, and quantized FW for lower communication in \cite{zhang2020quantized}.

+Motivated by the above, we aim to design a projection-free dynamics based on the FW method for solving distributed constrained optimization in this paper.
+Agents have their own local objective functions and need to achieve the optimal solution via communicating with neighbors over networks.
+The main contributions are as follows.